 Getting a computer program to display Hello, World! is traditionally the first program written to test a system.
-If you are new to writing Java programs for Android and have just installed Android Studio then why not start by writing a Hello, World! application, or App as it is now known.
+If you are new to writing Java programs for Android and have just installed Android Studio then why not start by writing a Hello, World! application, or app as it is commonly known.

 A Tutorial on Building an Android Hello World App

 When Android Studio loads select Start a new Android Studio project (or use New then New Project from the File menu if an existing project is open).

-Fill out the fields on the Configure your new project dialog:
+Fill out the fields on the Create Android Project dialog:

-- Application name - Hello World (as seen in the Google Play store and on the device)
+- Application name - Hello World (the default name seen in the Google Play store and on the device)

 - Project Location - accept the default or chose a location